JynxZz/JynxZz/README.md

 ## ABOUT ME

 Hi there!
-I'm a data scientist with a background in Food & Beverage industry.
+I'm a data engineer with a background in Food & Beverage industry.
 I made my reconversion with **Le Wagon**.

 Tech Stack :